flood-io/element/packages/docs/versioned_docs/version-1.3/guides/script.md

 **Recovery instructions**

-Element offers the ability to control what happens after a step has been recovered:

-By returning one of these instructions, the test will change its course:
+Element offers the ability to control what happens after a step has been recovered.
+By returning one of these instructions, the test will change its course.

-- `RecoverWith.RETRY`: Retry the previous step again.
-Element will only do this to `recoveryTries` count, which takes `1` as the default value.
-You can apply a general value for the whole test by putting this option within the `TestSettings`, or even override this value for a specific step by putting it into the recovery step as in the code snippet below.
+- `RecoverWith.RETRY`: Run the previous step again.
+Element will only do this up to the `recoveryTries` count, which is `1` by default.
+You can apply a general value for the whole test by putting this option within the `TestSettings`, or override this value for a specific step by putting it into the recovery step as in the code snippet below.
 - `RecoverWith.CONTINUE`: Continue to the next step.
 This is the default behaviour.
 - `RecoverWith.RESTART`: Exit this loop and restart the test at the beginning, resetting the browser in the process.